Pasquale Barra: War with the Nuova Famiglia

 Barra's arrest in 1979 did not diminish his influence inside and outside of prison.
-On the contrary, he established himself as the second in command of the organizational executive board inside the cielo scoperto (i.e., the prison penitentiary system).
-When the NCO began its long standing war against the rival Camorra clans, particularly the newly formed Nuova Famiglia, he decided to primarily concentrate on the killing of rivals inside the prison system.
+On the contrary, he established himself as the second in command of the organisational executive board inside the cielo scoperto (i.e., the prison penitentiary system).
+When the NCO began its long-standing war against the rival Camorra clans, particularly the newly formed Nuova Famiglia, he decided to primarily concentrate on the killing of rivals inside the prison system.
 It was during this time that the media started calling him "the killer of the prisons", and he acquired the nickname 'o Nimale ("the Animal"), due to the utmost cruelty and pitiless way in which he killed his enemies.
 His many murder convictions earned him a life sentence from the Italian court.

-He pursued his newly appointed mission with a fervent religious zeal and he became almost suicidal in his attempts to eliminate his adversaries.
+He pursued his newly appointed mission with a fervent religious zeal, and he became almost suicidal in his attempts to eliminate his adversaries.
 He never worried about getting caught.
 In fact, some of his letters sent to other members of the NCO attest to his thirst for blood.
 He once wrote to Marco Medda, an NCO board executive: "Brother, I beg you to give a kiss to our Prince (Cutolo).
-I am doing all I can to get transferred to Napoli to kill some of these scumbags, and I will perform one of my best dramas: they must pay, understand?"
+I am doing all I can to get transferred to Napoli to kill some of these scumbags, and I will perform one of my best dramas: they must pay, understand?".

-In another letter to Cutolo's sister, Rosetta, he used even stronger words while describing about his project: "My dearest comare, regarding this crawling vermin (the traitors), be confident.
+In another letter to Cutolo's sister, Rosetta, he used even stronger words while describing his project: "My dearest comare, regarding this crawling vermin (the traitors), be confident.
 I will give you full satisfaction.
 I was so nervous that my own liver rotted because i did not have a chance yet to meet and greet these scumbags.
 I am telling you: be calm.
 I will take care of them with the help of the people who love the prince (Cutolo) for life and death."

 When one of Cutolo's major enemies was arrested, Barra wrote directly to Cutolo: "My dearest compare, you have heard about the arrest of that big don.
 He peed in his pants because he thought that he got caught by the men of the Prince.
 Now tell me how these people think that they can survive, and anyway I am waiting to cross the paths of some of these conspirators, because I want to show them how much Alias is worth.
 Be calm, they will pay with their last drop of blood."